GfSE/SAF-Specification/developing-saf/metamodel-guideline/modelguideline.md

 ### Traceability to "is contained in" specifications

-The Example shows how the concept Logical Context SOI Role is implemented by the fact that a SAF_LogicalContextRole element is contained in a SAF_LogicalContext element.
+The Example shows how the concept TRMdefinedBySDT is implemented by the fact that a SAF_Term is contained in a SAF_Standard element.

 ![contained in](ex-prof-containedin.svg)